chesahkalu/azure_administrator/entra_id.md

 ### Create a tenant

 Normally, when you sign up for an Azure subscription, a tenant is created for you.
 However, you can create additional tenants if needed.
 Here's how you can create a new tenant:
-1. Sing in to your Azure portal.
+1. Sign in to your Azure portal.
 You need an active subscription to be able to create a new tenant.
 2. On the Azure Portal Home page, from the left hand menu bar, click and select `Microsoft Entra ID`
 3. On the top menu of the page, click `Manage Tenants` to view your available tenants and then click `create` to add a new tenant.
 4. On the `create a tenant`, select `Microsoft Entra ID` as tenant type, click configuration to configure an organization name and unique domain name.